Eveliina Mäkinen: Personal life

+Mäkinen was born on 12 April 1995 in Kiukainen, a former municipality in the Satakunta region of Finland that was consolidated with Eura in 2009.

+She married Finnish professional ice hockey defenseman Atte Mäkinen in 2021.

-On the question of hitting in women's hockey, she has stated that "right now it’s really hard for the refs to differentiate what ‘contact’ means.
+On the question of hitting in women's hockey, she stated in 2020 that "right now it’s really hard for the refs to differentiate what 'contact' means.
 Maybe there could be room for changes in the rules to allow more body contact without it overtaking the game."

-She married former Liiga defenceman Atte Mäkinen in 2021.